ycnakajsph/quick_chat/README.md

 Step 6 :

-We've created 2 other fonctions named verify_room_type and verify_user_password (due to organisation problems and the fact that we learned very recently about the work, we wrote the code before the test)
+We've created 2 other functions named verify_room_type and verify_user_password (due to organisation problems and the fact that we learned very recently about the work, we wrote the code before the test)

 Step 7 :

-We've created 2 other tests for those 2 fonctions.
+We've created 2 other tests for those 2 functions.
 We test various types of room_type and password to ensure that every bug should be detected.
+We separated each aspect of the test (one aspect = one assertFalse or True).
+The last attempt is always a valid one.

+Each test tests only one function (really important)